wmo-im/wis2box/docs/source/user/cap-alerts.rst

 .. note::
    We will assume that you have the necessary admin rights to configure the CAP Composer.
 If you do not, please contact your CAP focal point.

-Navigate to 'CAP Alerts' -> 'MQTT Brokers' in the left-hand menu.
+Navigate to 'CAP Alerts', then 'MQTT Brokers' in the left-hand menu.

 .. image:: ../_static/cap/mqtt_brokers_menu.png
    :alt: MQTT Brokers Menu